 When a person is charged with a crime, that charge will be placed on his criminal record and be open to viewing by government officials and any other person or organization doing a criminal background check.
+If you have been convicted of sexual assault or indecency with a child, for example, that record will be able to be found.
 An expunction (or expungement) allows a person’s criminal record to be wiped clean of certain offenses.
 Expungements are sometimes included in legal deals that are made before cases ever go to trial, ensuring the defendants’ cooperation.

 There are a certain requirements that a charge must meet in order to be considered for expungement in Texas.
 Some of these requirements include:

 When a person has a criminal record, it can prevent him from enjoying many of the benefits that he may have had before he got in trouble with the law.
 A criminal record has several negative effects on a person’s professional and private life.
 Some of these include the inability to: